Derek Bell (baseball): New York Mets

-Pittsburgh and "Operation Shutdown"
+Pittsburgh Pirates and "Operation Shutdown"

 In 2001, Bell was the Pirates starting right fielder, but he struggled at the plate; by mid-May, he was batting only .136.
-Bell was sent down to AAA Nashville, but didn't do much there either: .162 with a home run in 68 at-bats.
+Bell was sent down to Triple–A Nashville, but didn't do much there either: .162 with a home run in 68 at-bats.
 Nevertheless, he came back to Pittsburgh in mid-June and did fairly well over the next fifteen games, hitting .261 with four homers in 46 at-bats.
 Still, this only raised his 2001 big-league average to .173, and Bell did not play an MLB game after July 3, when he managed a hit and two walks in a win over Cincinnati; this would turn out to be his last major league appearance.

 In spring training 2002, Bell learned that he would have to compete for the Pirates' starting right field job.
 Despite his poor 2001 season (and the fact he was hitting just .148 that spring), Bell did not feel that he needed to prove he was worthy of being a starter.

 On March 18, Bell told reporters:

 Nobody told me I was in competition.
 If there is competition, somebody better let me know.
 If there is competition, they better eliminate me out of the race and go ahead and do what they're going to do with me.
 I ain't never hit in spring training and I never will.
 If it ain't settled with me out there, then they can trade me.
 I ain't going out there to hurt myself in spring training battling for a job.
 If it is [a competition], then I'm going into 'Operation Shutdown.'
 Tell them exactly what I said.
 I haven't competed for a job since 1991.

 Bell left the team on March 29, was released two days later, and never played pro baseball again.
 Still on the hook for Bell's guaranteed two-year, ten-million dollar contract, the Pirates paid him his $4.5 million though he did not play for them.
 Bell moved onto his yacht, Bell 14 (his name and uniform number), a 58 ft Sea Ray 580.
 New York Post writer Tom Keegan described the incident by calling Bell "the perfect Pirate given that he lives on a boat and steals money."

-Alleged drug use
+Personal life

+Bell was the runner up to Ray Mickens at the 1999 Madden Bowl.

-On April 20, 2006, Bell was charged with felony cocaine possession and possession of drug paraphernalia, after police found a warm pipe in the back seat of his car during a traffic stop.
+On April 20, 2006, Bell was charged with felony cocaine possession and possession of drug paraphernalia, after police found a warm crack pipe in the back seat of his car during a traffic stop.
 He was arrested again on December 2, 2008, facing three counts of possession of drug paraphernalia and one count of failure to appear in court on another charge of possession of drug paraphernalia from earlier in the year.

-Bell was arrested again on November 16, 2022, charged with possessing cocaine in Brooksville, Florida.
+Bell was arrested again on November 16, 2022, charged with possessing crack cocaine in Brooksville, Florida.